 As a result, rather than give you a simplistic answer designed to get you to purchase our software, I thought I’d lay out some of the key criteria to factor into your decision making, based on what I’ve seen working with our recruitment agency clients.
-I’d like to thank my colleague the various recruiters I spoke who went on record for the article, plus my colleague, Tim Berwick, who looks after our clients in Australia from our offices in the Sydney CBD, Australia for his assistance.
+I’d like to thank the various recruiters I spoke with, who went on record for the article, plus my colleague, Tim Berwick, who looks after our clients in Australia from our offices in the Sydney CBD, Australia, for his assistance.

 Of course, nothing is better than hearing from an expert, and you’ll find various comments from our recruitment agency clients below – or many more real recruitment software reviews on our Trustpilot page, or ask for a live demonstration with our team – you can also reach our office in Australia on +61 (0) 2 8322 8111.

 As noted above, the phrase “recruitment software” covers a wide variety of audiences, but it also covers a wide variety of functionality.
 Traditionally, the primary use case for these systems was to be a database.

 Software buyers would want to store data on candidates and clients, and so suppliers focused on developing a recruitment database to store that information in.
 Today, in certain markets, that remains the case – in some niches – developers, for example, publicly available data on candidates is scarce, and so storing data internally is vital.
 In other spaces – executive search, for example – tools such as LinkedIn mean that the need to store biographical information is reduced.